Blauwestad: Geography

 Blauwestad is located at in the municipality of Oldambt in the east of the province of Groningen in the northeast of the Netherlands.
-Blauwestad is north of Winschoten, east of Scheemda, southeast of Midwolda, south of Oostwold, southwest of Finsterwolde, and west of Beerta.
+Blauwestad is north of the city Winschoten, east of Scheemda, southeast of Midwolda, south of Oostwold, southwest of Finsterwolde, and west of Beerta.
 It was created in and on the eastern bank of the artificial lake Oldambtmeer.